 Whether you've already booked your holiday or you're thinking about planning your next getaway you'll probably be wondering what affect Brexit may have.
 We've rounded up any questions you may have about your holiday after Brexit.

-The political process continues, and we do not yet know the final outcome, however, there have been some reassurances around flights and country entry requirements from ABTA.
+There have been some reassurances around flights and country entry requirements from ABTA.
 Please see their latest advice about travelling to Europe here.

 I've booked a holiday for this year; will it still go ahead?